 It’s a limited menu at Halil’s lahmacun: lahmacun, dill and cheese pide, yet the restaurant is almost always packed.
 The perfectly crispy lahmacun, a very thin flatbread topped with minced meat and parsley, is washed down with Halil’s homemade ayran, a cold yogurt drink.
 Watch the expert chefs here roll out the dough, add toppings and bake it in their woodfire oven at the front of the shop.
 Also try their popular dill and cheese pide (a boat-shaped Turkish pizza), a flavour they specialise in that is hard to find elsewhere in the city.

 Whether it’s the barrels filled with colourful olives lined outside or employee Muharem Kaya’s laugh that first entices you to enter the Gozde Sarkuteri, once inside you will leave with your hands full.
-With over 80 different kinds of mezes (appetisers) from the Black Sea region to Eastern Anatolia, to a hundred types of cheese and 30 kinds of olives, the Gozde Gourmet Sarkuteri and Meze shop is a must-see when visiting Kadikoy.
+With over 80 different kinds of mezes (appetisers) from the Black Sea region to Eastern Anatolia, to 100 types of cheese and 30 kinds of olives, the Gozde Gourmet Sarkuteri and Meze shop is a must-see when visiting Kadikoy.
 Kaya has lived in the neighbourhood for 60 years and worked at the shop for 30, and his love for Kadikoy is infectious.
 “The sea, the people, the location; come to Kadikoy it is the most beautiful place in Istanbul… the restaurants are always full, the people get drunk and they like to sing,” he says.
 The dedication shows in their produce and the variety of tastes offered at Gozde Sarkuteri, with the owners staying up-to-date with regional chefs and farmers year-round to help bring the flavours of Turkey to their shop.

 Baylan patisserie’s most famous dessert is such an Istanbul classic that it has been the answer to clues on local television trivia shows.
 The Kup Griye is a half-century-old recipe comprised of vanilla and caramel ice cream with hints of almond, and a cat’s tongue biscuit dipped in whipped cream.
 The patisserie itself has existed since 1923 in many different locations, but the Kadikoy branch is the oldest location, operating since 1961.
 “People bring their children here who bring their children who bring their children here,” explains Halil Arslan, who has been working at the shop since he was a teenager in 1988.